brevzin/brevzin.github.io/_posts/2021-09-10-deep-const.md

 But that's tedious.
 You have to manually write this conversion step.
 And, in this particular case, you want to make sure that you invoked a different function template (since any contiguous range of `int`s, whether const or not, should get funneled into the same specialization of `takes_generic_const_span`, which avoids instantiating more templates than necessary).

-Even with `span`, there is still some benefit to avoiding template instantiations.
+Even without `span`, there is still some benefit to avoiding template instantiations.
 For instance, you'd want to treat `list<int>` and `list<int> const` the same.
 But even separate from instantiations, there's the naming issue:

 ```cpp
 template <range R>